 If neither scenario suits your needs, we have the capability to provide icing forecasts by using a physical model tailored to your specific requirements.
 You can read more about this approach in our previous article.

-What kind of machine learning icing forecasts can be provided?
+What kind of ML icing forecasts can be provided?

 With the available data, machine learning models can be built for different applications.
 Currently, ConWX provides two main icing forecasts up to 48 hours ahead for each park: